7 Steps to Create a Newsletter That Drives Results

 With any design or template, however, it’s standard practice to use something called “alt text” when you’re including images.
 This is text that appears when the image doesn’t load on someone’s device — a common occurrence in places with weak Wi-Fi or if the recipient has settings that block images in email.
 Alt text lets people who can’t see the image know what it’s all about.

 Quick pro tip: Square Email Marketing also provides ready-to-use templates for newsletters.
+If you’ve already signed up for Square Marketing, get started sending out a newsletter here.

 4. Personalize your email newsletter.